ccao-data/data-architecture/dbt/README.md

    data source that matches the database pattern for your pull request (i.e. prefixed with `ci_` plus the name of your branch) and click the `Delete` button in the top right-hand corner of the table.
-2. **Using the command line**: If the workflow has failed, it most likely means there is a bug in the `.github/scripts/cleanup_dbt_resources.sh` script ([source code](../.github/scripts/cleanup_dbt_resources.sh)).
+2. **Using the command-line**: If the workflow has failed, it most likely means there is a bug in the `.github/scripts/cleanup_dbt_resources.sh` script ([source code](../.github/scripts/cleanup_dbt_resources.sh)).
 Once you've identified and fixed the bug, confirm it works by running the following